 In an effort to give students greater insight into a variety of careers the Academy works with members of the community to offer an intersession week which allows junior students to shadow a professional in their business.
 Our students have shadowed doctors, pharmacists, lawyers, school administrators, physical therapists, teachers and many other diverse professions.

 Students learn about appropriate business dress, professional conduct in the work environment and the day to day work of a given profession.
 Each student is visited at least once during the week by a supervising teacher from the Academy.
 At the conclusion of the program, the students report their experiences to the school community.

-Click here to see this year's Intersession Schedule.
+Click here to see this past year's Intersession Schedule.

 Please feel free to contact the Director of Guidance, Megan Mannato, at 973-744-1156 ext 17 or at email@example.com with any questions.